Contingencyplana/toysoldiers_ai_0/planning/daylands_and_nightlands.md

 | **Entropy falls below 0.5** | Nightland → Dayland | Renewal begins; joy and coherence return.
 Signal rebuild. |
 | **Entropy stabilises near 0.5** | Twilight | The hinge of transformation — where balance births innovation.
 Cue improvisation drills. |

-**Twilight** is sacred: a liminal zone where shadow learns to sing — the prime window for improvisation and coordinated pivots.
+**Twilight** is sacred: a liminal zone where Shadow learns to sing — the prime window for improvisation and coordinated pivots.

 ---